samanthaandrews/samantha-andrews/index.md

 ---

+<img class="curve__image" alt="samantha andrews headshot" src="https://samantha-andrews.s3.us-east-2.amazonaws.com/home/circle_headshot.png"/>

 ## Hey there!

-<img class="curve__image" alt="samantha andrews headshot" src="https://samantha-andrews.s3.us-east-2.amazonaws.com/home/circle_headshot.png"/>
+I'm Samantha ☺︎

 I’ve been designing and building websites for the past 5 years and I’m here to make yours stand out!

-My recipe for kick-ass websites is actually quite simple: **clear and consistent messaging**, **fun and user-friendly design**, and **lightweight, super fast code**.
+My recipe for kick-ass websites is actually quite simple: **clear and consistent messaging**, **fun and user-friendly design**, and **lightweight, super-fast code**.

 ### Some fun facts about me

 - I pride myself in being organized and a little obsessive about my streamlined project management system.
 I know how important it is to feel like your web developer is taking care of all the technical details.
 - My superpowers are creative expression, collaboration, and curiosity.
+- I became interested in design during a college class where I learned all about publishing literary magazines (before that, I told everyone I was going to become a lawyer).
+Soon after, I started making zines and played guitar in an all-ladies punk band ⍤
 - One time I shaved my head at a truck stop during a road trip up the West Coast.
-- My obsession with design started with making zines in 2014.
-I also played guitar in an all-ladies punk band ⍤

 ---